NordicSemiconductor/pc-ble-driver/README.md

 - Install cmake according to the [installation instructions for Windows](http://www.cmake.org/install/).
 - Download and extract boost.
 We assume Boost is extracted into `c:\boost\boost_1_xx_y`.
+- Set the environment variable `BOOST_ROOT` to the path of your boost library location above.

 #### Using MinGW
 - Download the [MinGW] (http://sourceforge.net/projects/mingw-w64/files/Toolchains%20targetting%20Win32/Personal%20Builds/mingw-builds/4.8.2/threads-posix/dwarf/) Compiler Suite.